 Why Would I Need to Take My Tennessee Car Accident Case to Court?

-There are several reasons you would need to take your Tennessee car accident case to court.
-Sometimes insurance companies do not offer fair compensation or may refuse to offer a settlement at all, denying the driver they represent is at fault.
+You would need to take your Tennessee car accident case to court for several reasons.
+Sometimes insurance companies do not offer fair compensation or may refuse a settlement, denying the driver they represent is at fault.

-If the at-fault driver does not have insurance and there is no insurance company to offer a settlement, you will need to pursue other means of compensation.
+If the at-fault driver does not have insurance and there is no insurance company to offer a settlement, you must pursue other means of compensation.
 Having a Tennessee car accident lawyer from Gatti, Keltner, Bienvenu & Montesi PLC is a way to ensure the best outcome in this scenario.
-Your attorney will know what other options are available and how to seek damages.
+Your attorney will know other options and how to seek damages.

 What Are the Positives of Settling Out of Court?

 You save time and receive your financial award more quickly by settling out of court.
-It can take a year or several years for your case to move through the system.
+Your case can take a year or several years to move through the system.
 Those years of working and waiting are stressful emotionally and financially.

 What Are the Negatives of Settling Out of Court?

-Your out-of-court settlement may be less than what you could receive by taking your case to court.
+Your out-of-court settlement may be less than you could receive by taking your case to court.

 What Are the Positives of Taking My Case to Court?